 How Affirmations Make You Less Defensive and Help You Reach Your Goals

-Being defensive is the least effective way of solving problems….which is why self-affirmations help you achieve your goals.
+Being defensive is the least effective way of solving problems….which is why positive self-affirmations help you achieve your goals.
 You’re not going to be strong in every area of your life at all times…so when something is threatened, you can react the right way and move on.
 This keeps you from being as prone to self-sabotage and self-limiting beliefs.

 How I Choose My Affirmations

-“I expand in abundance, success and love every day as I inspire those around me to do the same.”
+“I expand in abundance, success, and love every day as I inspire those around me to do the same.”

-I chose this one, because I think it is in line with my overall personal goals and who I want to become.
+This one stuck out to me because I think it is in line with my overall personal goals and who I want to become.
 I use it to help get over any upper limiting beliefs and increase my ceiling (the invisible barrier that keeps me from reaching my goals).
 An upper limiting belief is basically when you let your ego knock you back down to your comfort zone through negative thoughts…causing you to wreck what you’ve created.